sezanzeb/JsPlot3D/README.md

 - reads .csv files

-## Live Example

-I'm going to put a live example online once all high priority features are complete.
-In the meantime you can use it like this:

-first, you need to build.
-See above.

-open examples/index.html in your browser for a live example.

-Example for f(x1,x2):

-    (cos(x1*10+sin(x2*10)))*0.3

-    (Math.cos(x1*10)+Math.sin(x2*10))*0.2

-    tanh(x1)! ^ (x2 + sqrt(2))*2 + ln(sin(x2) + e)*2 - π*1.1

-It has to be in JavaScript syntax, but some common functions are also supported in regular mathematical syntax. the ^ XOR Operator does not work anymore this way though

-Take one of the csvs in /examples/csvFiles or get a .csv dataset (for example on kaggle.com) and upload it to the upload button of the live example.
-Type in the indices of the .csv file columns that are used as datapoint dimensions

 ## Todo

-**needed for a first release:**

-- make a nice live example on a webspace.
-- make it easy to use as a framework and make a doku for it with some examples

-**what else is there to do:**

 - calculate the average color per bar (which are sums of y values that are near that grid position) depending on colorCol.
 At the moment it only dyes according to the y-height
 - how is the performance for very large dataframes? base64 decoding the uplaoded file takes ages and I can't change that. what about the plotting and data processing?